FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/effectivecost.md

 ### 7 Day Full upfront Reservation

-#### On the day of purchase a line item exist for the upfront cost of the reservation as follows
+#### On the day of purchase a line item exists for the upfront cost of the reservation as follows

 | Charge period           | Billing period           | Charge Type | Units | Billed Cost | Effective Cost |
 | ----------------------- | ------------------------ | ----------- | ----- | ----------- | -------------- |